shoaibkhanz/agentic-ai-engineering-course/lessons/09_RAG_Focus/article_guideline.md

 ## Section 7: Conclusion: Why RAG is a Pillar of Modern AI Engineering

-- Summarize the key takeaways: RAG is the solution to the LLM knowledge problem, advanced techniques are crucial for production-grade quality, and the future of knowledge retrieval is agentic.
+- Summarize the key takeaways: RAG is the solution to the LLM knowledge problem, advanced techniques (paired with comprehensive evaluations) are crucial for production-grade quality, and the future of knowledge retrieval is agentic.
 - Reiterate the core benefits: reducing hallucinations, enabling customization with proprietary data, and building user trust through verifiable, source-based answers.
 - Conclude by positioning RAG not as a niche skill but as a foundational competency for the modern AI Engineer.
 - **Section length:** 100 words